sezna/nps/README.md

 ## This solution

-`p-s` is a package that solves this problem by allowing you to move your scripts to a `package-scripts.js` file.
+`nps` is a package that solves this problem by allowing you to move your scripts to a `package-scripts.js` file.
 Because this file is a JavaScript file, you can do a lot more with your project scripts.
 Here's an example of a `package-scripts.js` file: